 We tested the Ardent on both the front and back wheels, though the majority of our testing took place with it as a rear tire.
-Rear tires take the brunt of the abuse both from impacts and the forces associated with braking, pedaling, and cornering, so it stands to reason that you're more likely to wear out the tread faster and/or flat the tire more easily.
-After heavy use, more than 2 months of riding this tire at least twice a week, there is obvious wear on the tread.
+Rear tires bear the brunt of the abuse both from impacts and the forces associated with braking, pedaling, and cornering, so it stands to reason that you're more likely to wear out the tread faster and/or flat the tire more easily.
+After heavy use, more than two months of riding this tire at least twice a week, there is obvious wear on the tread.
 The side knobs are eroding and pitting like any tire does after this much use.
 The center tread is holding up well, and we attribute that to the dual rubber compound that features a harder durometer rubber in the center and softer rubber on the cornering tread.
 That said, the tread still has some life in it, and we aren't going to retire this tire just yet.

-Considering the lightweight of the Ardent we assumed that it would be relatively easy to puncture or pinch-flat, but so far we haven't had any issues.
+Considering the lightweight of the Ardent, we assumed that it would be relatively easy to puncture or pinch-flat, but so far, we haven't had any issues.
 Despite numerous rim-outs and very healthy doses of sustained chunky rock gardens, the Ardent is still holding air.
 There are a few abrasions on the sidewalls that are finally starting to seep a little sealant, but it took a long time to get there.
-Don't get us wrong, this is no DH casing tire but if you ride within its intended XC trail application it will likely last a long time.
+Don't get us wrong; this is no DH casing tire, but if you ride within its intended XC trail application, it will likely last a long time.

 Like most Maxxis tires, we found the Ardent to be quite easy to install.
-In fact, we were able to get it on the rim and inflated with no tools and a standard floor pump, we didn't even need to use a tubeless booster.
-Of course, it takes a bit more effort to put a tire on this way and using a pump with a booster or an air compressor makes it even easier.
+In fact, we were able to get it on the rim and inflated with no tools and a standard floor pump.
+We didn't even need to use a tubeless booster.
+Of course, it takes a bit more effort to put a tire on this way, and using a pump with a booster or an air compressor makes it even easier.

-Depending where and how you ride, the Ardent could be the ideal tire for you.
+Depending on where and how you ride, the Ardent could be the ideal tire for you.
 If your trails are buff, your dirt is always good, and you aren't attacking the gnarliest terrain super aggressively, then we think you should give the Ardent a look.
 If your trail riding is more XC than enduro, or maybe you're even entering a local XC race, this fast-rolling, lightweight, and versatile tire is a great option to consider.

 We tested the Ardent in a 29" x 2.4" size with EXO sidewall protection, TR (tubeless ready), and the dual rubber compound.
-In the 29" wheel size it is also offered in a 2.25" width.
+In the 29" wheel size, it is also offered in a 2.25" width.
 In both widths, the Ardent can be found in a range of configurations, weights, single or dual rubber compounds, and either skinwall or black sidewalls (tested).

 The Ardent is also available in 26" and 27.5" wheel sizes in both the 2.25" and 2.4" widths in the same configurations as the 29" wheel size.

-Maxxis also makes a model called the Ardent Race which has an even more tightly packed and lower profile tread for even more rolling efficiency for riders who spend time between the tape on XC race courses.
+Maxxis also makes a model called the Ardent Race, which has an even more tightly packed and lower profile tread for even more rolling efficiency for riders who spend time between the tape on XC race courses.

 — Jeremy Benson